GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: The read mapping problem and Myers's algorithm

 \section{The read mapping problem and Myers's algorithm}

-We can define sequence alignment as a problem of \gls{sm}, where the aim is to compare one text with another, both of which represent the genetic alphabet (adenine (A), guanine (G), cytosine (C), and thymine (T) for DNA, and uracil (U) for RNA) to find equalities, dissimilarities, or occurrences of this pattern in the text.
+Sequence alignment can be defined as a problem of \gls{sm}, where the aim is to compare one text with another, both of which represent the genetic alphabet (adenine (A), guanine (G), cytosine (C) and thymine (T) for DNA, and uracil (U) for RNA) to find equalities, dissimilarities or occurrences of this pattern in the text.